megaluck/documentation/docs/introduction/05-Node-communication.rst

 The API configuration can be found in the sidechain configuration file.

-For example see the restApi section of the following file for the SimpleApp.
+For example see the restApi section of the following file for the SimpleApp:

 .. code:: bash